OneKey-Systems/cpaas_caller/README.md

 is not configured with any application either.
 This means any incoming call is rejected.

-* We let users request a call, but we only allow authorized users to request said calls.
-We use this with an authorization code that has a use limit.
+* We only let authorized users request calls.
+To authenticate they must provide an access token (which we can create).

 The idea is that if you want to show our cool stuff to a soon to be client you can give him a code for him to try out our demos.